Core Web Vitals Optimization: A Technical SEO Guide for 2025

 3. Track Changes Over Time: Create a spreadsheet or dashboard to track your Core Web Vitals scores over time.
 This allows you to identify trends and quickly spot any regressions.

-A 2025 study shows that only 47% of origins pass their Core Web Vitals assessment, highlighting the importance of continuous monitoring and optimization.
+A recent study shows that only about 47% of origins pass their Core Web Vitals assessment, highlighting the importance of continuous monitoring and optimization.

 Nicole Wang